+CHP enters into this agreement in pursuit of its mission "To identify, preserve, protect and reclaim the natural, historical, cultural and recreational heritage of the Calumet region of Illinois and Indiana for the purposes of educating and inspiring the public, restoring regional pride, and revitalizing our communities and their interconnectedness."
 Generally, CHP will serve as the "public face" of the heritage area.
-It will draw upon its existing intellectual capital, regional expertise, and volunteer resources of its members to plan, coordinate, and publicize the day-to-day activities of the heritage area and will work to achieve the long term priorities and goals outlined in the feasibility study.
-Generally, the Calumet Collaborative will support "back office" operations of the heritage area drawing upon the management expertise of its members.
+It will draw upon its existing intellectual capital, regional expertise, and volunteer resources of its members to plan, coordinate, and publicize the day-to-day activities of the heritage area and will work to achieve the long-term priorities and goals outlined in the feasibility study.
+It will contribute to management planning efforts, advocacy, and fundraising for the heritage area.
+In the long term, as CHP's capacities increase, it may take on more or different roles and responsibilities.

+Generally, CC will support "back office" operations of the heritage area drawing upon the management and public communications expertise of its members and staff.
+It will coordinate public communications regarding the CNHA, contribute to management planning efforts and advocacy for the heritage area.
 It will assume fiduciary responsibility for the heritage area.
 It will also design a financial sustainability model, secure financial capital for operations, and manage financial and human resources for the heritage area.
+The CHP/CC Coordinating Committee will oversee funds designated for the CNHA.